Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-day-night-css-only-toggle-switch.md

 }
 ```

-Once that is out of the way let’s use [CSS grid to center everything](https://daily-dev-tips.com/posts/css-grid-most-easy-center-vertical-and-horizontal/) in our body.
+Once that is out of the way, let’s use [CSS grid to center everything](https://daily-dev-tips.com/posts/css-grid-most-easy-center-vertical-and-horizontal/) in our body.

 ```css
 body {